Book Review: Sense and Sensibility by Jane Austen. Summary. Quotes & Facts

 Jane Austen was extremely modest about her own genius, describing her work to her nephew, Edward, as 'the little bit (two Inches wide) of Ivory, on which I work with so fine a Brush, as produces little effect after much labor.
 As a girl, she wrote stories, including burlesques of popular romances.

-Her works were published only after much revision, four novels being published in her lifetime.
+Her works were published only after much revision, with four novels being published in her lifetime.
 These are Sense and Sensibility(1811), Pride and Prejudice (1813), Mansfield Park (1814), and Emma (1815).
 Two other novels, Northanger Abbey and Persuasion, were published posthumously in 1818 with a biographical notice by her brother, Henry Austen, the first formal announcement of her authorship.

 Persuasion was written in a race against failing health in 1815-16.
 She also left two earlier compositions, a short epistolary novel, Lady Susan, and an unfinished novel, The Watsons.